None of the information provided is investment or tax advice.

 Executive summary

 Risks to your business: Markets move in long cycles.
-Towards the end of a cycle, there is a heightened risk to your CIP (and therefore your business) will become too reliant on the prevailing megatrend as it reverses.
+Towards the end of a cycle, there is a heightened risk that your CIP (and therefore your business) will become too reliant on the prevailing megatrend as it reverses.

 Self-fulfilling prophecies: When a strategy works in the market, it attracts more participants, driving prices up and reinforcing the trend.
 Eventually, the trend reverses, leading to a sell-off as early adopters exit, causing prices to fall and triggering further selling.